ZRaup/Zachary-Raup/MySQL_port.md

-#### Test Completion Time Trends
+#### Test Completion Times Trends

 ##### Cleaning and Analyzing Data: Average Test Complettion Time per Breed Type

-This query calculates the average amount of time it took each dog breed_type to complete all of the tests and the standard deviation in the exam_answers table in the Dognition dataset.
-Standard deviation.
-Excluding the all of the negative durations.
-The results are sorted by the different breed types.
-The query joins the 'dogs' and 'exam_answers' tables to combine data.
+This query calculates the average time it took for each dog breed type to complete all tests, along with the standard deviation, in the exam_answers table within the Dognition dataset.
+The analysis excludes any negative durations.
+The results are sorted by breed type and utilize a join between the 'dogs' and 'exam_answers' tables to combine the necessary data.

 ```sql